Join author Garrett Peck at his many book events and walking tours in 2018.

 Alexandria's Historic Breweries

-This tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2018, both for public and private groups.
-Dates include: March 25, June 16 and 17 (Father's Day), October 21, and December 2 (Repeal Day) through Portner Brewhouse, which sponsors the tour.
-Click here to elect a date and purchase tickets.
+This walking tour turned out to be highly popular when it debuted in 2014, and Peck will lead it frequently in 2018, both for public and private groups.
+Dates include: November 10 through Politics & Prose; and November 17, 18, and 24 through The Smithsonian Associates.
 Tour begins at Old Presbyterian Meeting House, 323 S. Fairfax Street, Alexandria, VA